sakshisharma24-blip/Credit-Card-Transactions-Customer-Analysis-Dashboard/README.md

 **This dashboard helps organizations:**

-- Identify high-value customers and card categories
+- Identify high-value customers and card categories.

-- Understand transaction and spending patterns
+- Understand transaction and spending patterns.

-- Optimize revenue and interest strategies
+- Optimize revenue and interest strategies.

-Improve customer targeting and segmentation*
+- Improve customer targeting and segmentation.